 As you can tell from my ramen eating tour through Toronto, ON, and New York City (see my reviews here), I was kind of obsessed with ramen for a little while.
 It’s been a longer while since I’ve last eaten some, haha.
 Ramen is a Japanese noodle dish in broth.
 Traditionally, you are supposed to finish the entire bowl of noodles, including the soup, but I would never drink more than a few spoonfuls of the soup served in a restaurant (unless they specifically claimed that they do not use MSG).
 Although I was loving the restaurant served MSG-laden bowls of ramen, I still wanted to be able to enjoy ramen with controlled sodium and fat levels, so naturally, I made my own.
 I happily drink every drop of my home-made ramen broth.
 It is very easy to make and you could make a large batch and freeze some for quick and easy future meals.
 My favourite ramen broth is tonkotsu, which is made with pork bones.
-For those that prefer a lighter broth, chicken bones may be used in the broth as well.
-However, I personally prefer the richness and heaviness of a broth made solely from pork bones.
-I’ve included both variations in the recipe below.
+For those that prefer a lighter broth, see my chicken ramen broth recipe here.
 Once you’ve made the base stock, you can tailor individual bowls of ramen broth with seasonings such as shio (salt), shoyu (soy sauce), miso, mayu (burnt garlic oil), etc.

 Tonkotsu Broth Base Recipe